Our Services

 Some evidence supports magnesium supplementation for certain types of leg cramps, though results vary.
 Always consult your doctor before starting supplements.

-If you're experiencing persistent cramping in your calves or other areas and want to better understand what might be causing it, try using a free AI-powered tool to check your Leg Cramps symptoms.
-It walks you through possible causes and helps you determine whether you should seek professional care — especially helpful if cramps are:
+If you're experiencing persistent cramping in your calves or other areas and want to better understand what might be causing it, you can check your symptoms with a free AI-powered assessment that walks you through possible causes and helps you determine whether you should seek professional care — especially helpful if cramps are:

 Most spasms are not life-threatening.
 However, you should speak to a doctor promptly if you have: